ciscodocs/ltrent-2008-clemea25/docs/lab7_route_traffic_control_policy.md

-# Lab 7 - Using Data Policy for Routing Traffic from A to B via C firewall in Same VRF in AWS
+# Lab 7 - Using Data Policy for Routing Traffic from A to B via C firewall in Same VRF in AWS A
 ## Introduction

 In this lab exercise, you will explore the traffic flow from a user located in the **EMEA-Sydney-Branch (site-20)** to a user situated at the **APAC-Stockholm-Branch (site-10)**.